 It is entirely possible to control gestational diabetes, and most cases will resolve themselves after the child is born, though patients need to carefully monitor their condition in tandem with their obstetrician in order to limit their risk for potential complications such as:

 - Excessive weight gain of the baby prior to birth

 - Respiratory problems for the baby after birth

 Symptoms of Diabetes

 All forms of diabetes will present signs and symptoms that are similar to one another.
 Such symptoms include:

 - Increased urge to urinate

 - Increased thirst

 It is also entirely possible, especially for prediabetics and those with type 1 diabetes, to not present any noticeable symptoms at all.
 Eventually the disease will progress to a point where more severe symptoms begin to appear, but the best solution for individuals and their health is to treat their condition as soon as they notice any abnormalities.

-Your primary care physician at High Lakes Health Care will be able to diagnose diabetes using a simple blood test, which means that there is no reason to delay in contacting them for an appointment if you suspect that you may be exhibiting symptoms of diabetes.
+Your primary care physician at High Lakes Health Care will be able to diagnose diabetes using a simple blood test.
+This means that there is no reason to delay in contacting us if you suspect that you may be exhibiting symptoms of diabetes.